 Participation in a study requires approximately three sessions per week for two to three months, followed by four to eight sessions over another two to three months.
 Each session will last approximately 90 minutes and participants will be paid $15 per session.

-For additional information on neurophysiology research studies and how to join these studies, contact Lauren Verlizzo at email@example.com OR 845-786-4473.
-For information on Translational Neurological Research in general, contact Laura Tenteromano, RN, CCRC, at firstname.lastname@example.org OR 845-786-4854.
+For additional information on neurophysiology or research studies and how to join these studies, contact John Whalen, RN at firstname.lastname@example.org OR 845-786-4854.
+For information on Translational Neurological Research in general, contact John Whalen, RN at email@example.com OR 845-786-4854.